 This page may contain affiliate links which means I may earn a commission if you use them.
-However, I only recommend tools that I use and trust.
+And girl, I only recommend products and services that I love and trust.

 I’m gonna take a wild guess, and assume you’re here cause you want to grow the crap out of your email list.
 And you’ve heard how ConvertKit for bloggers is pretty damn amazing.